fengma1992/textlint-rule-alive-link/README.md

 ### retry

-This rule checks the url with retry.
+This rule checks the URL with retry.
 The default max retry count is `3`.
 Set smaller to save linting time as needed.

+Retry request method:

+1. by `Response Headers Allow` parameter if `statusCode` is `405`.
+2. `GET` as alternative.

 ### userAgent